shaurya96/Basic-Home-Lab/README.md

 - Simulated attacker vs. defender workflows to study system behavior.
 Steps involed

 - **Installation**
-  - First, of all we will install Splunk in the windows machine
+  - First, we will install Splunk in the windows machine
   - In the windows VM, go to the Splunk website at [Splunk](https://splunk.com), signup and install
-  - Splunk should be installed in the windows machine at port 8000
+  - Splunk should be installed on the Windows machine and accessible at port 8000

     <div style="display:inline-block; text-align:center; max-width:700px;">
       <img src="assets/screenshots/6.Splunk-installed.png" alt="Splunk Installation Proof" style="max-width:100%; height:auto; display:block;" />